When an element of canon is removed from canon of a work by those who write the work.

 Thanks to the ruling regarding the World Wide Fund for Nature, the WWE had to retcon everything from before the WWF-to-WWE change to say "WWE".
 Except in Europe, oddly.
 And they still do this when writing or talking about said era(s), but on the footage itself, all WWF logos and utterances are legal again.

 Fans of Paranoia like to pretend that the much-maligned Fifth Edition doesn't exist.
 In fact, the writers of a later edition (Paranoia XP from Mongoose Publishing) have declared the Fifth Edition an "un-product" (rather appropriate for a darkly humorous game about a dystopia).
-The Computer is also adamant in assuring all Citizens that it has never Crashed, and that all events surrounding the Crash are malignant rumors concocted by Commie Mutant Traitors.
-And paying any attention to rumors is, of course, treason.
-As is spreading them, comrade.
+The also-maligned Crash Era near the end of Second Edition also officially "never happened".

 When White Wolf screwed up with the Old World of Darkness, they'd often try to correct the biggest disasters by destroying all involved and making sure they would not rise from the ashes.
 Examples: